beancount/docs/docs/beancount_v3.md

 Part of this is my fault: putting a high bar on contributions hasn't allowed potential contributors to acquire enough context and familiarity with the codebase to make changes compatible with its design.

-**Allowing more contributions.** Starting in v3 I'd like to restructure the project so that more people are able to get involved directly, and to closely work 1-on-1 with some contributors on particular features.
+**Allowing more contributions.** Starting in Vnext I'd like to restructure the project so that more people are able to get involved directly, and to closely work 1-on-1 with some contributors on particular features.
 Clearly Beancount benefits from direct input from more people.
 The recent move to GitHub only compounds the urgency for making that easier.

 To this effect, I'd like to implement a few strategies: